Egg donation using frozen eggs - pros and cons

 Fresh egg donation cycles are still a popular option for many recipients.
 However, more and more patients are turning to frozen donor eggs as an alternative option.
-In fact, in 2017, there were 3,324 Fresh Donor Egg Cycles and 3,452 Frozen Donor Egg Cycles reported in the USA (add link to SART/CDC page).
+In fact, in 2017, there were 3,324 Fresh Donor Egg Cycles and 3,452 Frozen Donor Egg Cycles reported in the USA.
 Frozen eggs have surged in popularity because of recent advances in egg freezing technology leading to improved success rates using frozen eggs.

 We offer egg donation using frozen (vitrified) or fresh donor eggs.
 We have been providing fresh donor egg treatments since 1997 and frozen eggs since 2014.

 Egg freezing has improved over the past several years through fine-tuning of freezing and thawing protocols.
 Thawed egg survival and viability is much better than in the past.
 When these eggs are frozen and thawed at high quality IVF clinics, we see high pregnancy success rates using frozen donor eggs.

 How much do frozen donor egg IVF success rates vary?